-Study Skills F or 1 1.0 Determined by None Grades 9-12 .5 or 1 1.0 IEP None
+Course Credit Weight Length Prerequisite Study Skills Grades 9-12 .5 or 1 1.0 Determined by IEP None

 Study Skills is a class designed to help students improve learning effectiveness and motivation in their core academic classes.
 Students will learn strategies and techniques that lead to successful transitions including college and career readiness.
 There is a focus on time management and organizational skills; note taking, test prep, and test taking strategies; textbook reading and goal planning.
 Students will learn how to analyze their personal data to predict learning outcomes.
 In addition, students will work in small groups or one-to-one with their Special Education Teachers to advocate for Individualized Education Plan (IEP) accommodations and to achieve their IEP goals and Transition Plans.